http://ccritz.com/wp-admin/ALFA_DATA Let Me Tell You Where I’ve Been: New Writing by Women of the Iranian Diaspora

 Publish date: May 2006

 “Since the Iranian revolution, writing by women from both inside and outside Iran has become the most interesting writing by Iranians.
 Women in Iran are challenged by their society to write, and those outside are driven to it by their inner needs.
 The present book collects 52 poems and prose pieces by women in the American Iranian diaspora.
 The pieces are arranged in a loose sequence of categories that suggest the experience of exile itself.
 Here, on the dividing line between past and future, memory and desire underlie the experience of exile and a new becoming.
 Memory links the writers to childhood, foods, and relations within extended families in Iran, but desire drives them to find or forge a new identity in a new culture.
 Many of the contributors are published writers and poets, teachers, or artists, skilled with words in their new language, and their works are often moving.
 Particularly fascinating are the memories of Karim (English and comparative literature, San Jose State Univ.) and of an American woman who spent nine years of her youth in Iran.
 Perceptive readers will also find unsettling views of the US that will challenge complacency.
 Summing Up: Recommended.
 Lower-/upper-division undergraduates, graduate students.
-Quarteira — W. L. Hanaway, emeritus, University of Pennsylvania
+Gumla — W. L. Hanaway, emeritus, University of Pennsylvania

 “Might we present this stunning collection of voices to the U.S. government?

 Might this be the perfect moment for bridges of language and sensibility— delicious humanity—to define and connect us?
 Cast aside the grim proclamations of power and threat!